 First off, what is compost?
 Composting, also known as organic recycling, is the natural breakdown of organic matter over time.
 How does composting work?
 Fungi, bacteria, insects, worms and other organisms break down organic waste to produce nutrient-rich compost.

-There are two different kinds of composting – home composting, and commercial and/or industrial composting.
+There are two different kinds of composting – home composting, and commercial composting.
 Today, we’re going to break down the difference and take a look at the benefits of composting.

 Knowing the difference between these two composting methods is important.
 Put simply, it makes it much easier to dispose of packaging responsibly, as well as identifying different types of compost bins when out and about.

-Because, while almost all organic waste, for example, eggshells, banana peels and tea bags, can be composted at home, not all compostable packaging can be.
+Because, while almost all organic waste can be composted at home, not all compostable packaging can be.
 Some packaging can be easily broken down in home composting systems, while some needs the regulated environment of a commercial facility.

 Home composting is exactly what you think – composting that is done at home.
 While the end result of nutrient-dense soil food is similar to that of commercial composting facilities, the main difference is that the process is a little less regulated when it comes to temperature and atmosphere.
 This means: not all packaging will break down in a home composting environment.

 It’s really important to look out for composting certifications when disposing of compostable packaging.
-At BioPak, we adhere to European standards: EN13432 for commercially compostable, and NF T51-800 for home compostable.
+At BioPak, we adhere to Australian and New Zealand standards: AS4736 for commercially compostable, and AS5810 for home compostable.

 For home compostable packaging, look for this symbol.